Skip to content

 GremlinEx was tested with MSFS 2024 including all current beta versions.

-GremlinEx was tested with VJOY 2.9.1 64bit.
-There are several releases of VJOY however however 2.9.1 is the one tested and verified to function with Windows 11.
+GremlinEx was tested with VJOY 2.1.9.1 64bit.
+There are several releases of VJOY however however 2.1.9.1 is the one tested and verified to function with Windows 11.
+Please see the resource section.

 GremlinEx does not currently support force feedback inputs, nor output via VJOY.